How is React helping programmers to become Full-Stack?

-- Its flexibility, code reusability and scalability strengths!
+- Its flexibility, code reusability, and scalability strengths!
 This allows programmers to go through one process for iOS and Android.
-Which is cheaper, faster, takes less planning, less debugging strains, less miscommunication issues and smaller group of programmers.
+Which is cheaper, faster, takes less planning, less debugging strains, has fewer miscommunication issues, and smaller group of programmers.

 - Improves production speed!
 The normal native application development cycle is fairly inefficient with slower development times.
 For instance, with ‘compile, push to device/emulator, run’ functions, hence less developer productivity.
 React Native design quickens the process since it automates code refreshes and, instead of recompiling, it reloads the app instantly.

 Essentially, a developer can become a full-stack engineer with React and Node allowing him/her to develop for multiple platforms with one codebase.
 In retrospect, programmers can take React and easily plug it into most stacks.
 This is key as React will be around for a while which is imperative when creating a large-scale web application that you plan on having thousands utilize.